Protocol Wars: Practical and commercial aspects

 Beginning in March 1991, the JANET IP Service (JIPS) was set up as a pilot project to host IP traffic on the existing network.
 Within eight months, the IP traffic had exceeded the levels of X.25 traffic, and the IP support became official in November.
 Also in 1991, Dai Davies introduced Internet technology over X.25 into the pan-European NREN, EuropaNet, although he experienced personal opposition to this approach.
-The European Academic and Research Network (EARN) and RARE adopted IP around the same time, and the European Internet backbone EBONE became operational in 1992.
+The EARN and RARE adopted IP around the same time, and the European Internet backbone EBONE became operational in 1992.
 OSI usage on the NSFNET remained low when compared to TCP/IP.
-There was some talk of moving JANET to OSI protocols in the 1990s, but this never happened.
+In the UK, the JANET community talked about a transition to OSI protocols, which was to begin with moving to X.400 mail as the first step, but this never happened.
 The X.25 service was closed in August 1997.

+Mail was commonly delivered via Unix to Unix Copy Program (UUCP) in the 1980s, which was well suited for handling message transfers between machines that were intermittently connected.
+The Government Open Systems Interconnection Profile (GOSIP), developed in the late 1980s and early 1990s, would have led to X.400 adoption.
+Proprietary commercial systems offered an alternative.
+In practice, use of the Internet suite of email protocols (SMTP, POP and IMAP) grew rapidly.

 The invention of the World Wide Web in 1989 by Tim Berners-Lee at CERN, as an application on the Internet, brought many social and commercial uses to what was previously a network of networks for academic and research institutions.
 The Web began to enter everyday use in 1993–4.
-The U.S. National Institute for Standards and Technology proposed in 1994 that GOSIP should incorporate TCP/IP and drop the requirement for compliance with OSI, which was adopted into Federal Information Processing Standards the following year.
+The US National Institute for Standards and Technology proposed in 1994 that GOSIP should incorporate TCP/IP and drop the requirement for compliance with OSI, which was adopted into Federal Information Processing Standards the following year.
 NSFNET had altered its policies to allow commercial traffic in 1991, and was shut down in 1995, removing the last restrictions on the use of the Internet to carry commercial traffic.
 Subsequently, the Internet backbone was provided by commercial Internet service providers and Internet connectivity became ubiquitous.

 Legacy

 As the Internet evolved and expanded exponentially, an enhanced protocol was developed, IPv6, to address IPv4 address exhaustion.
 In the 21st century, the Internet of things is leading to the connection of new types of devices to the Internet, bringing reality to Cerf's vision of "IP on Everything".
-Nonetheless, issues with IPv6 remain and alternatives have been proposed such as Recursive Network Architecture, and Recursive InterNetwork Architecture.
+Nonetheless, shortcomings exist with today's Internet; for example, insufficient support for multihoming.
+Alternatives have been proposed, such as Recursive Network Architecture, and Recursive InterNetwork Architecture.

-The seven-layer OSI model is still used as a reference for teaching and documentation; however, the OSI protocols originally conceived for the model did not gain popularity.
+The seven-layer OSI model is still used as a reference for teaching and documentation; however, the OSI protocols conceived for the model did not gain popularity.
 Some engineers argue the OSI reference model is still relevant to cloud computing.
-Others say the original OSI model doesn't fit today's networking protocols and have suggested instead a simplified approach.
+Others say the original OSI model does not fit today's networking protocols and have suggested instead a simplified approach.

 Other standards such as X.25 and SNA remain niche players.